Keyyard/TailwindCSS-Node-Package-Fix/readme.md

 # Fix for Unknown Rules of TailWindCSS.
+This repository provides a solution for handling unknown rules in TailWindCSS within Visual Studio Code.
+By configuring custom settings, you can ensure that TailWindCSS directives are recognized and properly handled by the editor.

 1. Create `.vscode` at the root of your project with the two files named
 - `settings.json`